 Completion of the Florida Turnpike through Ocoee (1964)

-The Town of Ocoee was the name of a subdivision platted by Bluford Sims in 1886, he took the name from a river in Tennessee.
+A township of 820 residents, Ocoee was first settled adjacent to Starke Lake, southeast of Lake Apopka, in the mid-1800s.
+The Town of Ocoee was the name of a subdivision platted by Dr. H.K.
+Clarke, Charles J. Chunn and R.B.F.
+Roper created the Town of Ocoee subdivision in 1886.
+He took the name from a river in Tennessee.
 Ocoee means "apricot vine" in the Cherokee language - what we now call the passion flower.
 The city logo is inspired by this flower.
 The Town of Ocoee was recognized as a municipality by the Florida legislature in 1923 and became the City of Ocoee in May 1925.
-Ocoee remained a small town through the mid-1900’s, when the rapidly expanding Orlando Metropolitan Area began to grow westward.
-As recently as 1960, the population was only about 2,500, but this population would increase rapidly as several major roadways were constructed through the City, creating a more accessible environment.

 Florida Midland Railroad